 Workplace psychopaths lack empathy and remorse, are disinhibited and are often egotistical.
 They crave power, are drawn to leadership and are over-represented in senior corporate roles.
 They often ”kiss up and kick down”, being charming to their bosses but abusive to those beneath them.

 Despite their negative traits, psychopaths can also be charming, witty, intelligent, and often come across as sincere.
-Their charm, though, is only skin deep and often simply a means through which they strive to achieve their own ends.
+Their charm, though, is only skin deep.
+It’s often simply a means through which they strive to achieve their own ends.

-Interestingly, psychopaths often thrive under abusive cultures as they generally need less positivity in their relations and experience stress less than others.
-What this means is that psychopathic leaders can create environments in which only other psychopaths really prosper, building a lasting, heritable stain on their organization’s culture.
+Interestingly, psychopaths often thrive under abusive cultures.
+This is because they generally need less positivity in their relations and experience less stress than others.
+What this means is that psychopathic leaders can create environments in which only other psychopaths really prosper.
+This can build a lasting, heritable stain on their organization’s culture.

 The World of Work Project View

-These traits are not pleasant to be around and you should avoid leaders who embody these traits.
+The Dark Triad of Personality Types are not pleasant to be around.
+For your own sake, you should avoid leaders who embody these traits.
 They cause stress, ill-health, reductions in productivity and sometimes mental health difficulties.

 Unfortunately, they are also traits that many leaders have.
 Leaders cast long shadows and leaders with these traits often create unpleasant cultures.
 If you are working with people with these traits, there are techniques that you can adopt to cope with them, but people with these traits seldom change.